dancmeyers/ansible-macos/README.md

 Rename the Mac under `System Preferences > Sharing > Computer Name > Edit...`.

-Sync up anty peripherals (so that defaults can apply to them).
+Sync up any peripherals (so that defaults can apply to them).

 Log in to the Mac App Store.